stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 `$GROUP_HOME` is best suited for group shared source code, common software installations, shared data sets and scripts.

+!!! warning "Not suitable for job I/O"

+    `$GROUP_HOME` is not designed for parallel or high-throughput job I/O. Do not use it as the working directory for compute jobs or to store large files that jobs will read and write.
+Use `$SCRATCH` or `$GROUP_SCRATCH` for that purpose instead.

 We strongly recommend using `$GROUP_HOME` to reference your group home directory in scripts, rather than its explicit path.